OctopusDeploy/blog/blog/2019-12/octopus-release-2019.11/index.md

 Our team continually adds updates and bug fixes driven by customer feedback and support tickets.
 We want to highlight some of these changes in this release.

 * **Simpler Octopus dashboard configuration**, so it's clearer to understand what is filtered.
-* It's now possible to **test Azure DevOps issue tracker connectivity**.
+* **Added support to test Azure DevOps issue tracker connectivity**.
 This changes can help when configuring build server integration and work item tracking.
 * **Space selection is no longer visible** if a user only has 1 space and they don't have permission to add more.
 * **Added support to upgrade a subset of Tentacles**.
 This applies to groups of Tentacle/Workers in an environment or worker pool rather than all deployment targets.
 * Added support to **Redeploy previous deployments** so it's easier to redeploy/rollback successful release.